 Program Committee.
-The Academic Program Manager will record the names of the Supervisory Committee in the student's Electronic Graduate Record File and the departmental Education Coordinator will keep a record at the department level.
+The Education Coordinator will record the names of the Supervisory Committee in the student's Electronic Graduate Record file.
 This completes the committee formation process.

 Exceptions to these guidelines must be recommended and justified by the Chair of the Graduate Program Committee or the Department Chair, depending on departmental policies, and approved by the Dean of The Graduate School.